-Bring the team back together and ask them to call out their actions, writing each one into the template (slide 7).
-Finally agree responsible persons, so that the responsibility is shared across the group and set dates to review progress on these actions.
+Bring the team back together and ask them to feedback their discussed actions, writing each one into the template (slide 7).
+Finally agree responsible persons, so that the responsibility is shared across the group via email and set dates to review progress on these actions.
 Give general feedback on the session.